isomerpages/sndgo-corp/pages/JLD Innovation Challenge.md

 ## Prizes

-The prizes for the JLD Innovation challenge are as follows:
+The prizes for the Jurong Lake District Innovation challenge are as follows:

 * Prize money of $50,000 will be awarded to each winning team
 * Each winning team will also be presented with an opportunity to collaborate with partners in Jurong Lake District to test-bed prototypes at their premises